Late effects of bowel cancer treatment

 Bowel changes

-Most people have bowel changes after surgery or radiotherapy for bowel cancer.
+Most people have bowel changes after surgery or radiotherapy for bowel cancer (colon, rectal or anal cancer).
 Your bowel habits may not go back to the way they were before treatment.
-But over time, bowel symptoms usually become less troublesome.
-Most people find they get into a new routine that becomes normal for them.
-This can take a year or more.
+But over time, bowel symptoms usually become easier to live with.
+Many people find they get into a new routine that becomes normal for them.
+This can take 1 year or more.

 If you have ongoing bowel problems or symptoms, there are many things that can help.
 Your doctor or specialist nurse can give you advice about possible treatments and managing bowel problems.